-When my cousin asked me if I wanted to go on a girls getaway to Napa last year I knew there was a chance I could be pregnant by the time the trip rolled around.
+When my cousin asked me if I wanted to go on a girls trip to Napa, I knew there was a chance I could be pregnant by the time the trip rolled around.
 Tom and I had just decided to start trying to have a baby, and I had no idea how long it might take.

 Think if I’m not pregnant by then, I’ll be so bummed I didn’t go!
 I reasoned.
 On the flip side, I figured…If I am pregnant, being pregnant in Napa won’t be that bad, right?

-With the getaway planned and two blue lines appearing on the pregnancy stick a couple months later, I was soon able to find out if being pregnant in Napa can still be fun.
+With the getaway planned and two blue lines appearing on the pregnancy stick a couple months later, I was soon able to find out if being pregnant in Napa can still be fun, though for sure different than what I covered in my one day in Napa article.

 Here are the top five things I learned about how to best enjoy your time when traveling to Napa while pregnant.